adugast/watchdog/README.md

   Each write delays the reboot time another minute.

-+ If a system issue occurs (process table full, not enough free memory, temperature too high, file table overflow, ...) describes in man (8).
++ If a system issue occurs (process table full, not enough free memory, temperature too high, file table overflow, ...) describes in man (8) wdctl.
   The watchdog the daemon will stop writing to the device file.

 + After a minute of inactivity the watchdog hardware will cause the reset.